sbossman/stratus/README.md

 - Figure out syntax highlighting for Stratus files
 - Create library of helpful templates
 - Making templates easier to create + use would be good too
-- Improve CSS stuff
-- Include * and **, and other sorts of things
+- Include * and **, and other inline emphasizers (and \)
-- Enable different tags on same line
 - Figure out embedding JavaScript
-- Blog txt writer thing
 - Update stuff so it's no longer so line break dependent
-- get rid of Body class and just combine it with StratusFile
+- Create thing to loop through created files and put them all in
+- Parse markdown files? (like for blog)

-## Misc Grammar Notes to self
+## Misc Grammar Notes
-STRING, FILE, ELEMENT
-is element necessary data type if it could just be collapsed into file? base stratus file can't have any parameters
+is element necessary data type if it could just be collapsed into file?